Rafe Pomerance: Career

-He was the operating chief at Friends of the Earth for four years until 1984.
-From 1986 to 1993, he served as a Senior Associate at the World Resources Institute.
+He joined the Friends of the Earth in 1975 lobbying for clean air and was its president for four years until 1984.
+From 1986 to 1993, he served as a Senior Associate for climate change and ozone depletion at the World Resources Institute.

 In 1993, he was appointed Deputy Assistant Secretary of State for Environment and Development under U.S. president Bill Clinton.
-He left the department in 1999 and founded a non-profit, Climate Policy Center.
+In this role he was involved in negotiations on forestry, GMO's, the international coral reef initiative, and climate change leading to the Kyoto Protocol.
+He left the department in 1999 and founded a non-profit, Climate Policy Center where he led a successful effort to get the Federal Government to found the Advanced Research Projects Agency - Energy, which was signed into law in 2007.